itsnotajulius/NodeJS/NPM/ExpressNPM.md

 #### Response methods

-The methods on the response object (res) in the following table can send a response to the client, and terminate the request-response cycle.
-If none of these methods are called from a route handler, the client request will be left hanging.
+> The response object (res) in the following table can send a response to the client, and terminate the request-response cycle.
+If no methods are called from a route handler, the client request will be left hanging.

 | Method             |     | Description                                                                           |
 | ------------------ | --- | ------------------------------------------------------------------------------------- |